ireinman/Fintech/README.md

 ### data
 The data folder contains the raw data as downloaded from online, of the futures and of the prime interest rate.
 The data engineering pipeline to get datasets that we can work with is summarized in the files check_good_years.ipynb, preprocess_comm.ipynb, and adjust_prime.ipynb.

+### processed_data
+This is the folder of the data after preprocessing that was generated via the data engineering pipeline.

 ### check_good_years.ipynb
 This notebook reads over the raw data and looks for any problematic rows (with missing values).
 We used this file to find any bad rows and manually deleted them from the raw data.